adiwg/mdBook/mdtranslator/responseHash.md

 __readerRequested:__ *string* - name of the reader requested by the user.
 Set from the translate parameter list.

-__readerFound:__ *string* - name of the reader used by the reader.
-Set by reader.
-This will be same as readerRequested if the readerRequested name is valid.

-__readerVersionFound:__ *string* - version of the reader requested by the input file.
-Set by reader.
+__readerVersionRequested:__ *string* version of the reader requested by the input file, set by reader.

 __readerVersionUsed:__ *string* - version of the reader the reader method decided to use in processing the input file.
 Set by  reader.
 Default 'normal'.